NotHarshhaa/devops-cheatsheet/README.md

 > [!NOTE]
 >
-> 1. **Explore the Categories**: Navigate through the folders to find the tool or technology you’re interested in.
+> 1. **Explore the Categories**: Navigate through the folders to find the tool or technology you're interested in.
 > 2. **Use the Cheatsheets**: Each cheatsheet is designed to provide quick access to the most important commands and concepts.
 > 3. **Contribute**: Found something missing?
 Want to share your own tips?
 Check out our [Contributing Guidelines](./CONTRIBUTING.md) and submit a pull request.